 DArT has developed methods of linking phenotypes with marker profiles using Statistical Machine Learning approaches in combination with more traditional statistical methods.
 This technology has been applied to a large number of plants for a variety of qualitative and quantitative traits.
 DArT offers GWAS statistical analysis (and other downstream data processing) either free of charge or for a small additional fee.

 Gene Tagging and Cloning

-Using our Quantitative Bulk Segregant Analysis/distribution tail genotyping approach, we are able to identify a large number of tightly linked markers to a target gene; even land within a gene given sufficient number of gamete equivalents and 100% accurate phenotyping is available.
+Using our Quantitative Bulk Segregant Analysis/distribution tail genotyping approach, we are able to identify a large number of tightly linked markers to a target gene.
+Given there is a sufficient number of gamete equivalents and 100% availability of accurate phenotyping, we can even land within a gene.
 This approach has been successfully used to target disease resistance in pineapple, color determination in custard apples and leaf necrosis in maize.

 Genetic ID (quality assurance and PBR protection)

 DArTseq has been used to comprehensively characterize a large reference set of Australian and international wheat, barley and maize varieties.
 DArTseq genetic ID methods enable the rapid and cost effective identification of crops.
 The platform has been applied to wheat and maize varieties grown in Ethiopia and several tropical plants from Africa (e.g. cassava, rice, sweet potato, maize).